SystemsApproach/security/key-distro.rst

 compromised key.
-A number of proposals have been made to improve the effectiveness of certificate revocation, such as using bit vectors or other compact representations of the CRL to reduce its size, and the development of the Online Certification Status Protocol (OCSP) to enable real-time checks on a certificate's status.
+A number of proposals have been made to improve the effectiveness of certificate revocation, such as using bit vectors or other compact representations of the CRL to reduce its size, and the development of the Online Certificate Status Protocol (OCSP) to enable real-time checks on a certificate's status.
 At the time of writing, there are some best practices for handling certificate revocation but no comprehensive solution.
 A good discussion of the